jsdealy/latin/miscellae/guideToLatinConversation.md

 correptum, corripere, to
 seize.

-Credo, credidi, credi-
-tum, credgre, to believe.
+Credo, credidi, creditum, credgre, to believe.

-Crepo, crepui, crepi-
-tiim, crepare, to crackle,
+Crepo, crepui, crepitiim, crepare, to crackle, to resound.
-to resound.

 Cresco, crevi, cretum,
 crescgre, to grow.

-Cubo, ciibiii and Cu-
-ba vi, cubitum, cubare, to
-lie in bed.
+Cubo, ciibiii and Cuba vi, cubitum, cubare, to lie in bed.

-Cudo, cudi, cusum, cu-
-dere, to beat, to forge.
+Cudo, cudi, cusum, cudere, to beat, to forge.

-Cupio, cupii and cu-
-pTvi, cupltum, cupere, to
+Cupio, cupii and cupTvi, cupltum, cupere, to desire.
-desire.

-Curro, cucurri, cur-
-sum, currere, to run.
+Curro, cucurri, cursum, currere, to run.

 Do, dedi, datum, dare,
 to give.

-Decern o, decrevi, de-
-er etum, decern gre, to de-
+Decern o, decrevi, deer etum, decern gre, to decide, to decree.
-cide, to decree.

 Deferveo, defervui,
-defervere and deferves-
-cere, to cease to boil.
+defervere and defervescere, to cease to boil.

-Deleo, delevi, dele-
-turn, delere, to efface, to
+Deleo, delevi, deleturn, delere, to efface, to destroy.
-destroy.

 Demo, demsi and